Discover the financing and rental options available to homeowners looking to upgrade their home heating and cooling to a heat pump

 Newfoundland and Labrador Hydro

 Customers of Newfoundland and Labrador Hydro have access to a nearly identical program to that of Newfoundland Power.
 Customers can finance the cost and installation of ductless (mini-split), central ducted, and geothermal heat pumps.
-This program also has a reasonably high-interest rate compared to other programs, at Prime + 4%.
+This program also has a reasonably high-interest rate compared to other programs, at Prime plus 4%.
 See here for more program details, and the program application.

 Energy Efficiency Loan Program

 For homeowners whose primary heating source is electricity, TakeCharge (a government initiative) offers a lower interest financing program for heat pumps.
-The goal of this program is to subsidize the financing that is done by province’s power utilities and offer a reduced interest rate of 5.45%.
+The goal of this program is to subsidize the financing that is done by the province’s power utilities and offer a reduced interest rate.
 This program will allow homeowners to finance a heat pump system for that rate for up to $10,000 for a maximum of five years.
 Each year, there will be a cap for the amount of the subsidy provided, so not everyone may qualify for this interest rate.

 There are also a few additional requirements involving the level of insulation in your home.
 See here for the full eligibility requirements.